 At the end…

-Each state has different rules to follow for driver’s insurance when it comes to insurance claims.
-But generally, if the settlement for the accident is just around $3,000 and the case is in your favor, you can file the case to small claims court.
+Each state has different rules for driver’s insurance regarding insurance claims.
+But generally, if the settlement for the accident is just around $3,000 and the case is in your favor, you can file the case in small claims court.
 The wait for the hearing date usually took one to two months.
-Also, everyone in the case should be on the trial such as the other driver, witnesses, passengers, and even the claims adjuster.
-You can request that they should receive a subpoena to make sure that they will come.
-Although this process is meticulous and stressful, the good thing about this is lawsuits usually end in settlement.
+Also, everyone in the case should be on trial, including the other driver, witnesses, passengers, and even the claims adjuster.
+You can request that they receive a subpoena to ensure they will come.
+Although this process is meticulous and stressful, the good thing about this is lawsuits usually end in a settlement.

 In a nutshell, having the best insurance that will fit your needs always depends on you.
-And making sure that you are properly covered starts by knowing what policy you should get.
-We have the best team that can help you Here in AIS in Denver, CO.
-Being part of the best insurance agency here in Denver, Colorado can be your best bet in securing your assets!
+And ensuring you are adequately covered starts by knowing what policy you should get.
+We have the best team to help you Here at AIS in Denver, CO.
+Being part of the best insurance agency here in Denver, CO, can be your best bet in securing your assets!